 The reverse side of the photograph bears an ink dedication to a friend by Trooper Tieves (see below).
 Unfortunately the photograph was once mounted in an album and the residue of

-the mounting partially obscures Tieves' words.
+the mounting partially obscures most of Tieves' words.
 No biographical information regarding Heinrich Tieves has been found.

 Cabinet Photograph - Trimmed